 Another way to reduce humidity is to keep your air conditioner well maintained.
 As air flows through your vents, it passes over the cold evaporator coil and deposits moisture onto the coil, which is blown off and through a condensate drain.
 Problems with your AC can prevent this dehumidification, and can lead to problems like a frozen AC coil.
 Many modern air conditioners also have a “dry mode” that allows them to run as dehumidifiers without cooling, which can help keep humidity out of your home even when you’re not there.

 In addition to being ever-present in outdoor air, humidity comes from a variety of places inside your home, including:

 Does this mean you should stop doing all these things?
 Of course not.
 Mold and mildew colonies need anywhere from 24 to 48 hours of sustained moisture and temperature to begin forming, so as long as your AC is running properly and your home is adequately ventilated, you shouldn’t have too much of a problem.
 That said, you should have any and all leaky pipes fixed, as this can be another source of humidity that you need to watch out for.

-At Michael Bonsby Heating & Air Conditioning, we want everyone to be able to stay comfortable and safe in their homes this summer.
+At Michael Bonsby HVAC & Plumbing, we want everyone to be able to stay comfortable and safe in their homes this summer.
 If you’re having humidity problems in your home and you need air conditioner repair or air conditioner maintenance, call us today!